El Cajon Mountain Trail: San Diego’s “Toughest” Hike is Waiting for You

 View of the San Vicente Reservoir from the trail.

 At the top of the hill, the trail opens up to a fire road where the first of several helpful trail markers points the way to El Cajon Peak and El Capitan comes into view.
-From here, the trail makes a quick descent along the south edge of the mountain.
-At this point, you’ll begin to realize the challenge of the trek ahead.
+From here, the trail descends quickly along the south edge of the mountain.
+At this point, you’ll start to understand the challenge of the trek ahead.
 Every hill you descend, you’ll have to climb back up on the way out.

 El Capitan's reckognizable profile is visible from the trail.